JoaoCostaIFG/multiprovider-lazymc/README.md

-# Purpur minecraft server with Lazymc
+# Docker multi-provider minecraft server with Lazymc

-A docker image for Purpur Minecraft server with Lazymc.
+A docker image for Minecraft servers with Lazymc.
+It can use a variety of providers, currently:

+- [PaperMC](https://github.com/PaperMC/Paper) is a "high performance Spigot fork that aims to fix gameplay and mechanics inconsistencies".
-[Purpur](https://github.com/PurpurMC/Purpur) is a "drop-in replacement for Paper servers designed for configurability, and new fun and exciting gameplay features".
+- [Purpur](https://github.com/PurpurMC/Purpur) is a "drop-in replacement for Paper servers designed for configurability, and new fun and exciting gameplay features".

 [Lazymc](https://github.com/timvisee/lazymc) puts your Minecraft server to rest when idle, and wakes it up when players connect.